rodrigorf/muonline-points-clicker/README.md

 ## Config instructions

     * Change the amount of clicks on line 18 (run.py)
-    * Change the coordinate offset on line 17
+    * Change the coordinate offset on line 17 - It depends on screen size.
+In my case add 220 to Y coord was enough to click on the Energy button.
     * NOTE: its hardcode but i`m going to organize in a close future!! :)

 ## Be happy!
 Don`t waste your time clicking thousands of times! :)